suikki/simpleSDL/README.md

    to open the `platforms/android/` dir.
 Android studio can also open the root dir but it's not recognized as an android project.

-The project include two versions of the same app.
+The project includes two versions of the same app.
 One is built using the old ndk-build system and the other one is using cmake.

 The included android gradle cmake project is pretty much what current Android Studio generates when you create a new empty app with native cmake support.
 Just pointing to the CmakeLists.txt in the project root.

+> NOTE:
+>
+> Currently the SDL2 Android Java code is included in this project.
+This is not a very good system
+> as it easily leads to the SDL Java and native code being out of sync (i.e. code from different versions of SDL).
+> You should replace the Java sources from the version of SDL you are using to make sure they are from the same version.

 Todo